-Our highly skilled colleagues and partners set us apart Risk appetite Balfour Beatity continues We deliver on our promises and we do the right thing We make safety personal We act responsibly to protect and enhance our planet and society Balfour Beatty continues Risk appetite to develop its expertise in engineering, computer science, robotics, data analytics, electronics and electrical and mechanical engineering to deliver the very best solutions to its customers.
+LEAN EXPERT TRUSTED SAFE SUSTAINABLE We create value for our customers and drive continuous improvement Our highly skilled colleagues and partners set us apart We deliver on our promises and we do the right thing We make safety personal We act responsibly to protect and enhance our planet and society Risk appetite Balfour Beatty is committed to challenging its ways of working to improve outcomes and become more competitive.
+In delivering better for less, the Group is prepared to accept a level of operational risk.
+Such risks must not be at the expense of meeting customer requirements.
+The Group's risk appetite for efficiency remains moderate.
+Risk appetite Balfour Beatty continues to develop its expertise in engineering, computer science, robotics, data analytics, electronics and electrical and mechanical engineering to deliver the very best solutions to its customers.
 This drive for sustained innovation is undertaken with industry experts in managed and safe environments to minimise risk.
 The Group continues to have a moderate appetite for expert risk.
-Balfour Beatty must deliver on its promises to stakeholders.
+Risk appetite Balfour Beatty must deliver on its promises to stakeholders.
 Aligning delivery objectives to those of the customer is critical to ensuring successful outcomes - the Group strives for 'right first time' delivery.
 Ensuring integrity is embedded throughout the Group and its supply chain partners is key to "doing the right thing".
 The Group retains a low appetite for risks around meeting customer expectations.
 Risk appetite Conducting business in a safe way and providing a Zero Harm environment for Balfour Beatty's people and stakeholders is paramount.
 The Group's appetite for health and safety risk continues to be zero.
 Risk appetite Balfour Beatty is committed to leaving a positive legacy for the society and communities it serves.
 The Group seeks to minimise its impact on the environment, working with supply chain partners, customers and communities to ensure its choices are sustainable, whilst delivering customer objectives, and pursuing new initiatives and technologies to achieve this.
 The Group's appetite for risk around sustainability risk is moderate.
-Read more p94 People and talent Read more p97 Sustaining focus on Build to Last strategy Read more p98 Economic uncertainty Read more p101 Project delivery Read more p95 Read more Read more p94 Sustaining focus on Build to Last strategy Read more p98 Sustaining focus on Build to Last strategy Read more pp98 Project delivery Read more pp95 Managing commercial terms Read more pp94 electrical and mechanical engineering to deliver the very best solutions to its customers.
-This drive for sustained innovation is undertaken with industry experts in managed and safe environments to minimise risk.
-The Group continues to have a moderate appetite for expert risk.
-Managing commercial terms Read more p94 People and talent Read more p97 Sustaining focus on Build to Last strategy Read more p98 Economic uncertainty Read more p101 Project delivery electrical and mechanical engineering to deliver the very best solutions to its customers.
-This drive for sustained innovation is undertaken with industry experts in managed and safe environments to minimise risk.
-The Group continues to have a moderate appetite for expert risk.
-Managing commercial terms Read more electrical and mechanical engineering to deliver the very best solutions to its customers.
-This drive for sustained innovation is undertaken with industry experts in managed and safe environments to minimise risk.
-The Group continues to have a moderate appetite for expert risk.
-Managing commercial terms Read more pp94 People and talent Read more pp97 Sustaining focus on Build to Last strategy Read more pp98 Economic uncertainty Read more pp95 Data protection Read more pp96 Cybersecurity Read more pp96 Cybersecurity Read more pp98 Financial strength Read more pp98 Code of conduct compliance Read more pp98 Code of conduct compliance Read more pp98 Code of conduct compliance Read more pp908 Code of conduct compliance Read more pp100
+RELATED PRINCIPAL RISKS Sustaining focus on Build to Last strategy Read more → p98 Supply chain Read more → p99 Legacy pensions liabilities Read more → p101 Managing commercial terms Read more → p94 People and talent Read more → p97 Sustaining focus on Build to Last strategy Read more → p98 Economic uncertainty Read more → p101 Project delivery Managing commercial terms Read more → p94 Project delivery Read more → p95 Joint ventures Read more → p95 Data protection Read more → p96 Cybersecurity Read more → p96 Health and safety Read more → p94 Sustaining focus on Build to Last strategy Read more → p98 Sustaining focus on Build to Last strategy Read more → p98 Project delivery Read more → p95 Managing commercial terms Read more → p94 to Last strategy Read more → p98 Financial strength Read more → p98 Code of conduct compliance Read more → p100 Legal and regulatory Read more → p100